I have joined an amazing campaign for Easter called #PrinceofPeace. It is all about how to find true peace in life.

 A Story of Faith in the #PrinceofPeace

 I want to tell you a story about my son.
 He is afraid of being alone and afraid of wind and weather.
 When faced with these situations, his anxiety is debilitating and seriously affects our family.
-One way we have “prepared” for these anxiety attacks by visiting with a therapist and learning various techniques.
+One way we have “prepared” for these anxiety attacks is by visiting a therapist and learning various techniques.

-Well one night when he was just 8 years old, there was a pretty significant wind storm, and he was panicking.
+Well, one night when he was just 8 years old, there was a pretty significant wind storm, and he was panicking.
 He was certain it was a tornado (we have NO risk of tornadoes where we live) and that it was going to carry us all off.
 Nothing we could say would convince him otherwise.

 He couldn’t stop crying (wailing really).
 His breathing was short and shallow.
 He was shaking all over.
 There was no way he was going to fall asleep.